apache/couchdb/src/docs/src/csrt/index.rst

 one for coordinators to update worker deltas in a single batch, resulting in a 1:1 ratio of ets calls to real time stats updates for the primary workloads.

-The primary achievement of CSRT is the core framework iself for concurrent process local stats tracking and real time RPC delta accumulation in a scalable manner that allows for real time aggregate querying and process lifecycle reports.
+The primary achievement of CSRT is the core framework itself for concurrent process local stats tracking and real time RPC delta accumulation in a scalable manner that allows for real time aggregate querying and process lifecycle reports.
 This took several versions to find a scalable and robust approach that